karimadel88/contract-generator/README.md

-#Prerequisites
+Prerequisites
 Before you begin, ensure you meet the following requirements:

-Node.js and npm (Node Package Manager)
-You will need Node.js and npm installed on your development machine.
-Follow these steps to install them:
+Node.js and npm (Node Package Manager): You'll need Node.js and npm installed on your development machine.
+Follow these steps to set them up:
 Installing Node.js and npm
 For macOS and Linux:
 Open your terminal.

-Install Node Version Manager (nvm) for managing Node.js versions:
+Install Node Version Manager (nvm), which allows you to manage Node.js versions:

-bash
-Copy code
 # Install nvm using curl
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash

 or using wget:

-bash
-Copy code
 # Install nvm using wget
 wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash

 Make sure to replace v0.39.1 with the latest version if necessary.

 Close and reopen your terminal, or run the following command to apply changes:

-bash
-Copy code
-source ~/.bashrc  # Or source ~/.zshrc for Zsh users Install Node.js and npm using nvm:
+source ~/.bashrc  # Or source ~/.zshrc for Zsh users

-bash
-Copy code
-nvm install node
+Install Node.js and npm using nvm: nvm install node

 Verify that Node.js and npm were successfully installed:

-bash
-Copy code
 node -v
 npm -v

-For Windows:
+#For Windows:

 Visit the official Node.js website.

 Download the latest LTS (Long Term Support) version for Windows (64-bit).

-Run the installer and follow the installation instructions.
+#Run the installer and follow the installation instructions.

 Note: If you prefer using Yarn over npm, you can install Yarn globally using npm with this command:

-bash
-Copy code
 npm install -g yarn

 Ensure that you've completed these steps to install Node.js and npm (or Yarn) on your development machine before proceeding with the project setup.

 Step 2: Start the Server